SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 ### Graph Diffing
 This module is in the compare_sim folder

+### Data
+This folder contains the data we used for experiments.
+This include cross-compiling-optimization-level, cross-compilers, corss-versions, and cross-ollvm-flags.

 ### Installation

 First of all, this is a plugin for IDA pro.
 Make sure you install IDA pro first.
 We implemented on IDA pro 7.5 SP3 in Windows.
 Thus this plugin works for this version.